 - an advanced generalist curriculum that trains practitioners for multilevel practice, engaging with individuals, families, groups, communities, organizations and service-delivery systems in identifying needs and strategies to initiate and produce change;

-- A commitment to social justice that teaches how to apply strategies of advocacy and social change to advance social and economic justice
+- a commitment to social justice that teaches how to apply strategies of advocacy and social change to advance social and economic justice; and

 - service learning that involves collaborating with community agencies to meet specific service needs while enhancing student learning.

 Accreditation and assessment data

 - The Master of Social Work (MSW) program and the Baccalaureate of Social Work (BSW) are both accredited by the Council on Social Work Education's Commission on Accreditation

 Student learning outcomes